jedisct1/libsodium-doc/key_derivation/README.md

 c = E(k', n[128..191], m)
 ```

-Since version 1.0.9, Sodium provides the `crypto_core_hchacha20()` function,
+Sodium also provides the `crypto_core_hchacha20()` function, which can be
-which can be used as a PRF for that purpose:
+used as a PRF for that purpose:

 ```c
 int crypto_core_hchacha20(unsigned char *out, const unsigned char *in,